richalexander78/ajax-jquery/README.md

 # AJAX and jQuery GET
-A basic boilerplate for AJAX with jQuery using JSON
+A basic boilerplate for AJAX with jQuery using JSON.

 ## Documentation
 * http://api.jquery.com/category/ajax/